minhh2792/sus/README.md

 ![size](https://img.shields.io/github/languages/code-size/minhh2792/sus)
 ![issue](https://img.shields.io/github/issues-pr/minhh2792/sus)

-## red sus
+## sus

+> Inspired by Among Us

+This bot will check if someone in your server is imposter

+**Commands**

+`sus` Check if someone is the imposter

+`status` Bot status like prefix, uptime, ping

+`help` Help

-Invite this bot to your server: [here](https://discord.com/api/oauth2/authorize?client_id=843701781884436530&permissions=0&scope=bot)
+`invite` Invite bot to your server

-Default prefix: s!

-Help command: s!help
+`sourcecode` The bot source code

+Language available: en_US, vi_VN

+You can host this bot using railway.app

-> Made with Discord.JS, thanks Evo Bot for the status command
+>This bot is made using Discord.js, thanks Evo Bot for the status command <3